My personal user manual

 Why bother to write a personal user manual?

-I’ve been working remotely almost all my proffessional career.
+I’ve been working remotely for almost all of my professional career.
 That is, before it was (un)popularized by the COVID-19 pandemic…

-I figured I’ll try to make it easier for every one, and put up a set of tips, directly so that you don’t have to wonder when reaching me using internet medium.
+I figured I’d try to make it easier for everyone and put up a set of tips, directly so that you don’t have to wonder when reaching me using the internet.

 Paweł Kapała’s Personal User Manual